Susan Lucille DavisTeacher. Leader. Blogger. Learner.

-Today, we all must become architects of our own learning to meet the challenges of a constantly changing world.
-As educators, we must dedicate ourselves to empowering learners with agency, give them the materials and skills they need, and inspire them with experiences that spark empathy with possible collaborators from anywhere on the planet.
+VisionToday we all must become architects of our own learning to meet the challenges of our constantly changing world.
+As educators, we must empower all learners with agency, whether they are children or adults, and give them access to both the materials they need and the skills they require to grow.
+We must inspire learners with experiences that promote inquiry and spark empathy, within a context of global collaboration.
 As leaders in our profession, we must explore the best ways to communicate and share what we learn, and we must model what it means to adapt to diverse tools and environments.
-We must do all of this as we come together to create a brighter future for all.

 Certified Microsoft Innovative Educator, 2016; Microsoft Innovative Educator Trainer, 2017.

 Columbia University, Teachers College, Summer Reading and Writing Workshop, 2013.

 Goucher College, Towson, MD, Certificate in Educational Technology Leadership, 2004.

 Teacher Certification: Johns Hopkins University, Baltimore, MD; Trinity College, Washington, DC; Towson University, Towson, MD; University of Virginia, Charlottesville, VA; Loyola College in Maryland, Baltimore, MD, 1993-2001.